Rare-earth element: On animal health

 Experiments exposing rats to various cerium compounds have found accumulation primarily in the lungs and liver.
 This resulted in various negative health outcomes associated with those organs.
-REEs have been added to feed in livestock to increase their body mass and increase milk production.
-They are most commonly used to increase the body mass of pigs, and it was discovered that REEs increase the digestibility and nutrient use of pigs' digestive systems.
+Lathanum, Cerium, and Neodymium fumes have been shown to be cytotoxic, causing damage to DNA in rats.
+REEs have been added to feed in livestock to increase their body mass and increase milk production with better results than inorganic livestock feed enhancers.
+It was also discovered that REEs increase the nutrient use of pigs' digestive systems.
 Studies point to a dose-response when considering toxicity versus positive effects.
 While small doses from the environment or with proper administration seem to have no ill effects, larger doses have been shown to have negative effects specifically in the organs where they accumulate.

+Studies done on REE accumulation in marine animals have found negative effects on DNA and reproduction processes in zebrafish and sea urchins.
+Biomagnification has been observed in seals.
+REE pollution from MRI waste in coastal waters has spurred calls for more research on effects on marine ecosystems.

 The process of mining REEs in China has resulted in soil and water contamination in certain areas, which when transported into aquatic bodies could potentially bio-accumulate within aquatic biota.
 In some cases, animals that live in REE-contaminated areas have been diagnosed with organ or system problems.
-REEs have been used in freshwater fish farming because it protects the fish from possible diseases.
-One main reason why they have been avidly used in animal livestock feeding is that they have had better results than inorganic livestock feed enhancers.
+REEs have been used in freshwater fish farming because they have been found to decrease the risk of disease.